 To help with your research, Schwab sends you daily updates and commentary from sources like Credit Suisse, Reuters, Morningstar, and Ned Davis.

-You can set up all sorts of investment accounts at Charles Schwab, including 401k, Roth IRA, traditional IRA, 529 accounts, health savings accounts, SEP IRAs and solo 401k for businesses and entrepreneurs, trusts, charitable accounts, and many more.
+You can set up all sorts of investment accounts at Charles Schwab.401k, Roth IRA, traditional IRA, 529 accounts, health savings accounts, SEP IRAs and solo 401k for businesses and entrepreneurs, trusts, charitable accounts – all this and many more account options are available.

 Schwab offers a well-reviewed mobile app that has all the same features as their website.
 In fact, JD Power ranked it the top mobile app for investors in 2019.

-Their online platform allows you to login to your Charles Schwab account from anywhere and at any time, and manage your investments however you want.
+Their online platform allows you to access your Charles Schwab login from anywhere and at any time, and manage your investments however you want.

 Charles Schwab’s customer service was rated #1 among brokerage services in 2020 by Investor’s Business Daily.